 I'll assume you have a bottle of liquid dish soap.
 This is the second key to unclogging your toilet using regular household items.

 Take the bottle back to the bathroom and squirt it liberally into the bowl.
 You don't need to empty half of the bottle, but get a decent amount of it all around the inside of the bowl.
 The dish soap should sink to the bottom of the toilet.

 The idea behind this is that the detergent should grease the pipes, allowing the toilet paper to slide down and unclogging the toilet.
 Depending on the severity of the clog, you may need to let the dish soap soak for 20-30 minutes.

 Tip: If you don't have access to dish soap, liquid hand soap or shampoo will also work for this unclogging method.

 3. Slowly Pour Hot Water into Toilet

 Now, back to the pot of water.
 Hopefully, it has begun to boil—if not, then just wait for it.
 Once it has reached the boiling point, take the water to your clogged toilet.
-You may want to transfer the hot water to a smaller container in order to minimize splashing.
+You may want to transfer the hot water to a smaller container to minimize splashing.

 Now, very slowly and carefully, pour the water into the bowl.
 You'll want to do this as slowly and smoothly as possible, so as to avoid making a potentially very messy situation even messier.